kupl/SeamFuzz-Artifact/README.md

 ```

 * Note that the instructions above were performed on our VM image.
-* FuzzBench may report "the given experiment name is already given".
+* FuzzBench may report "the given experiment name already exists".
 In this case, please give different values for "-e" options when using our scripts or FuzzBench itself.

 ### Performing full experiments.